Qalamoun offensive (2014): Battle for the hills

 In mid-July, Hezbollah started an operation to clear the border area of remnant rebel forces.
 At the start of the operation, Hezbollah forces were ambushed but soon called up reinforcements.
 After two days of fighting, Hezbollah took control of the hills near the Lebanese village of Youneen.
-It was confirmed 6–7 Hezbollah and 17–32 rebel fighters were killed and 31 Hezbolah and 23 rebel fighters were wounded.
+It was confirmed 6–7 Hezbollah and 17–32 rebel fighters were killed and 31 Hezbollah and 23 rebel fighters were wounded.
 14 rebels were also captured.
 According to another report, Hezbollah lost 14 fighters, while 104 rebels of the Al-Nusra Front were killed and 40 rebels were captured.

 Days later, another round of fighting along the outskirts of Arsal and the Lebanese town of Al-Fakiha left two Hezbollah militiamen and dozens of rebels dead, with an additional seven rebels captured.
 The Syrian army unleashed rocket salvos on rebel pockets as warplanes provided aerial cover for Hezbollah fighters working to cut off supply routes from Arsal.
 A security source confirmed more than 100 people had been killed since the start of the Hezbollah operation, including an aid to the rebel spokesman of the Abdullah Azzam Brigades.

 In one instance during the battle for the hills, a Hezbollah squad seized a hill, east of the Lebanese village of Nahle, from the rebels.
 They were then replaced with a 40-man unit that lacked ammunition and radio batteries.
 Soon, 250 Syrian rebels launched a counter-attack, using the rugged terrain to approach right up to the Hezbollah positions.
 At one point, the rebels were only 10 meters from the Hezbollah fighters.
 The five-hour battle ended after Hezbollah reinforcements arrived, who were alerted to the battle by the sound of gunfire, and the rebel attack was repelled.
 10 Hezbollah militiamen were killed and 20 wounded.

 On 25 July, the Syrian air force struck rebel forces east of Arsal, killing 20 rebels.
 Two days later, Hezbollah repelled an attempt by rebels to capture a strategic hill between Arsal and Flitah.

 By the end of July, Hezbollah captured the hills around rebel hideouts in both the Qalamoun region and in the mountains bordering Shiite villages in northeastern Lebanon, thus establishing a siege on the rebel forces.
 Hezbollah monitored the rebel supply lines and fired at any groups attempting to provide the rebels with aid.

 During the night between 1 and 2 August, government troops, backed up by Hezbollah militiamen, ambushed rebel forces near the town of al-Jobeh, around 10 km from the border.
 The attack also included artillery strikes.
 As a result of the ambush, 50–170 rebels and 7–11 government fighters, including 2 Hezbollah members, were killed.
 Other sources claimed 200 rebels, 20 soldiers and two Hezbollah militiamen were killed.